Polyethylene glycol 3350/electrolytes/ascorbic acid (By mouth)

 - To use:

 - This medicine comes as a powder that you must mix with water before you drink it.
 Add warm water to the fill line in the container, then add the powder as directed.
-Do not add any extra flavoring.
+Do not add any extra flavorings or starch-based thickeners to the medicine.

 - When you are ready to start, drink 8 ounces (240 milliliters [mL]) of the mixed medicine about every 15 minutes.